-While the pressure of the plastic concrete is resisted by form ties, bracing must be used to prevent form movement and to provide support against wind loads
+While the pressure of the plastic concrete is resisted by form ties, bracing must be used to prevent form movement and to provide support against wind loads or other lateral loads.

 Typical form ties are illustrated in Figure 6-7.
-Form ties may incorporate a or other lateral loads.
-Typical form ties are mustrated in rigure of r.
-Form decoming moniported a spreader device to maintain proper spacing between form walls until the concrete is placed.
+Form ties may incorporate a spreader device to maintain proper spacing between form walls until the concrete is placed.
 Otherwise, a removable spreader bar must be used for this purpose.

 Ties are of two principal types, continuous single-member and internally disconnecting.